-In short, the registration fee is only HK$105 when the form NAR1 is delivered on time.
+The registration fee is only HK$105 when the form NAR1 is delivered on time.
 If the document is a late filing, the registration fee will be up to HK$3480 (refer to Figure A).
 Company owners who have particular concerns or those who want to save cost and comply with company regulations, you can enroll in our Annual Return e-Reminder Service.
 This service is included in our deluxe and premium offshore company formation package.
 We can prepare the form NAR1 for free.
 So our existing clients need not worry about missing the deadline.
-You can subscribe for our e-reminder service by contacting our maintenance team at email@example.com.
+You can subscribe for our e-reminder service by contacting our maintenance team at firstname.lastname@example.org.
 The service is free of charge and subscribers shall receive an email notification on the anniversary date of incorporation.

 Table A. Registration Fee